Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 15.27.54 UTC
+- WIB: Minggu, 22 September 2024 16.23.18 UTC
-- WITA: Minggu, 22 September 2024 16.27.54 UTC
+- WITA: Minggu, 22 September 2024 17.23.18 UTC
-- WIT: Minggu, 22 September 2024 17.27.54 UTC
+- WIT: Minggu, 22 September 2024 18.23.18 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: technology
+Kategori: nature